ioeXNetwork/ioeX.ORG.Wallet.Service/docs/api_guide.rst

         "status": 200
       }

+.. _CreateTx:
 create offline transaction
 -----------------------------------------
 create a offline transaction utxo json data , you should sign it using private key

 .. http:post:: /api/1/createTx